-In the case that calculated net times from either system A or system B are not available for a competitor, the calculated net manual time as per art.
+In the case that time of day from either system A or system B are not available for a competitor, the calculated time of day as per art.
 611.3.2.1 will be considered valid.

 611.3.2.1 Utilisation of times taken by hand